 Our example site, however, has other popular landing pages.
 Visitors reach some popular blog posts from social media.
 They visit the site forum directly to join in on conversations.
 They reach various pages through search.
-We still want those people to go to the homepage; we don’t want them to come get their information and leave without seeing all the other things the site has to offer.
-So we know that it’s important not only to make it easy to get from inner pages to the homepage, but that we have to entice them to the homepage in some way.
+We still want those people to go to the homepage; we don’t want them to come to get their information and leave without seeing all the other things the site has to offer.
+We know that it’s important not only to make it easy to get from inner pages to the homepage but to entice them to the homepage in some way.
 People who visit the homepage go on to visit the About Us page, or they check out the forum which they might not have noticed had they not gone to the homepage first.

 Examining those other popular landing pages, we see that some of them are the first stop for 90% or more of the visitors who see those pages.
 Hundreds of people each week arrive at those pages via search without even knowing about the homepage.
 Do you think we ought to have our call to action on those pages?
 You know it!

 This may not be the pattern on your website, and it doesn’t matter.
 The thing you can learn from this is that people may not be following the path you set up for them.
 If that’s true, then you need to set up some other paths that lead them gently from the places where they’ve gone back to the places you want them to see.

 If people come to a number of different landing pages, make sure that those pages work for your company as landing pages: they should have information about your company, a call to action, and a welcome that encourages those visitors to come to your carefully=planned homepage.

 If people are congregating at your About Us page and skipping the pages you really want them to see, make sure that you have something on those other pages that will draw people in.
 Make sure that your navigation isn’t confusing, and that you don’t have so many images and so few words that the search engines are just dumping visitors at your About Us page because they don’t see any other good places to send them.